 Welcome to the Dermatology Grand Rounds

 The Dermatology Grand Rounds was originally founded by Dr. Bill Way and Dr. Rick Lin under the leadership of AOCD President Cindy Hoffman DO FAOCD in 2002.
-Over the past 2 decades, the Residency Programs of the American Osteopathic College of Dermatology have been submitting interesting cases for publication.
-We welcome your comments and submissions.
+Over the past two decades, the Residency Programs of the American Osteopathic College of Dermatology have been submitting interesting cases for publication.
+We welcome your submissions.

 Large, Indurated, and Painful Plaque on the Forehead